thedejaware/CuriousExplorationRover/README.md

 # Code Review: Mars Rover (Curious Exploration Rover)
 Curious Exploration Rover on Mars

-Soluion consists of two projects.
+Solution consists of two projects.
 One is Console Application Project and the other one is Test Project.

 To run the project, you will need the following tools;
 - Visual Studio 2019